-The mainboard has a 32-bit Enhanced PCI IDE and Ultra DMA/66 (ICH)/ Ultra DMA/33 (ICH0) Controller that provides PIO mode 0~4, Bus Master, and Ultra DMA/33 function.
+The mainboard has a 32-bit Enhanced PCI IDE and Ultra DMA/66 Controller that provides PIO mode 0~4, Bus Master, and Ultra DMA/33/66 function.
 It has two HDD connectors IDE1 (primary) and IDE2 (secondary).
-You can connect up to four hard disk drives, CD-ROM, 120MB Floppy (reserved for future BIOS) and other devices to IDE1 and IDE2.
+You can connect up to four hard disk drives, CD-ROM, 120MB Floppy and other devices to IDE1 and IDE2.
 These connectors support the provided IDE hard disk cable.